 - Edmonton is one of the largest cities by area in North America.
 It’s slightly larger than the country of Cyprus in the Mediterranean.

 - The Great Divide Waterfall, was installed in 1980 to celebrate Edmonton’s 75th anniversary.
-It’s 64 meters high, seven meters taller than Niagara Falls.
+It’s 64 metre high, seven metres taller than Niagara Falls.
 It’s turned on every long weekend during the summer – and pumps out 50,000 liters of water per minute.
+(Doesn’t seem to be active any longer.)

-- There are 275 kilometers of paths and sidewalks for cyclists – though they have to be shared with walkers.
-Also noteworthy are the 460 kilometers of unpaved single track and unimproved trails.
+- There are 275 kilometres of paths and sidewalks for cyclists – though they have to be shared with walkers.
+Also noteworthy are the 460 kilometres of unpaved single track and unimproved trails.

 - Elk Island National Park is less than an hour from Edmonton.
 It’s home to free roaming bison, moose, deer and elk.

-- Jasper National Park lies 370 kilometers west of Edmonton, about a four hour drive away.
+- Jasper National Park lies 370 kilometres west of Edmonton, about a four hour drive away.

 - Edmonton was the home of Wop May – a famous bush pilot who fought the Red Baron in his last dogfight in World War I.